Problem-dependent attention and effort in neural networks with applications to image resolution and model selection: Descriptive Results

 The key findings from Figures \ref{fig:histogram} and \ref{fig:correct} are presented in a consolidated form in Figure \ref{fig:correlation}, which illustrates the correlation between the modeled propensity score and accuracy as it varies by dataset, model, and amount of downsampling.
-Plotted along the vertical axis is the Pearson correlation coefficient between the propensity score and an indicator for the classification being correct, calculated across all images in the test sample.
-Plotted along the horizontal axis is the amount of downsampling applied to the test images.
-The results from the different models continue to be shown in different sub-figures, and the results for different datasets continue to be presented by different colored lines within each chart.
+Plotted along the vertical axis is the Pearson correlation coefficient between the propensity score and an indicator for the classification being correct, calculated across all images in the test or validation sample.
+Plotted along the horizontal axis is the amount of downsampling applied to the test or validation images.

-The three graphs in Figure \ref{fig:correlation} show that, for the full-sized images, the propensity scores are reasonably predictive---they are positively correlated with classification accuracy, and the correlations tend to be around $40\%-60\%$, with lower values for the logistic model applied to the RGB images.
-These correlations---and the consequent value of the propensity scores for a threshold-based model---decline substantially as the resolution of the test image declines.
-In the extreme case of 2x2 images, these correlations are all under $20\%$ and in many cases negative.
-The decline is most immediate for the deep neural network classifications of the CIFAR-10 images in Figure \ref{fig:correl3}.
-In general, the propensities still tend to be informative of classification accuracy when obtained from the middle 7x7 and 8x8 pixel images (downsampling by a factor of four in each dimension), and so the threshold-based classifier takes those as a starting point.
+The five graphs in Figure \ref{fig:correlation} show that, for the full-sized images, the propensity scores are reasonably predictive---they are positively correlated with classification accuracy, and the correlations tend to be around $40\%-60\%$, with lower values for the logistic model applied to the small RGB images.
+These correlations---and the consequent reliability of the propensity scores for use in a threshold-based model---decline substantially as the resolution of the test image declines.
+In the extreme case of 2x2 images in Figures \ref{fig:correl2}, \ref{fig:correl1}, and \ref{fig:correl3}, these correlations are all under $20\%$ and in many cases negative.
+The decline is most immediate for the neural network classifications of the CIFAR-10 images in Figure \ref{fig:correl3}.
+For models applied to the ImageNet and ImageNet-V2 datasets in Figures \ref{fig:correl4} and \ref{fig:correl5}, the impact of downsampling is not quite as severe as for the smaller images; for the images with the smaller side reduced to 16 pixels, the correlation between propensity and correctness ranges from 10\% to 30\%.
+As was visible in the plots of accuracy versus propensity in Figures \ref{fig:correct_imagenet} and \ref{fig:correct_imagenetv2}, the correlation tends to be lowest for Inception v3 model in dashed violet.
+In general, the propensities still tend to be informative of classification accuracy when obtained from the middle images with the middle amounts of downsampling (a factor of four in each direction), and so the threshold-based classifier used in this study takes those as a starting point.